microsoft/AdaptiveCards/.github/CONTRIBUTING.md

 # Instructions for Logging Issues

 ## 1. Search for Duplicates
 [Search the existing issues](https://github.com/Microsoft/AdaptiveCards/issues?utf8=%E2%9C%93&q=is%3Aissue) before logging a new one.

 ## 2. Do you have a question?

-Please use the issue tracker for bugs and suggestions.

 If you have a *question*, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/adaptive-cards)

 ## 3. Did you find a bug?

-I'm not surprised, we're still in the early stages, so there are plenty of them right now :)

-When logging a bug, please be sure to include the following:
- * The platform you were using
- * If at all possible, an *isolated* way to reproduce the behavior
- * The behavior you expect to see, and the actual behavior
+Please use the [bug template](https://github.com/microsoft/AdaptiveCards/issues/new?assignees=&labels=Bug&template=bug_report.md&title=%5BPlatform%5D%5BBroad+Issue+Category+if+applicable+%28eg+Accessibility%29%5D+%5BBug+Title%5D) we provide to raise bugs for us.

 ## 4. Do you have a suggestion?

-We also accept suggestions in the issue tracker.
+We also accept suggestions as github issues.

 Please take a look at our [Core Design Principles](https://docs.microsoft.com/en-us/adaptive-cards/#core-design-principles) to make sure the suggestion is aligned with the project goals.